micahchoo/staging-nw/Home/_posts/2019-01-01-Making-The-Invisible-Visible-Around-An-RO-Plant.md

 ---
 layout: post
-title: 'Making The Invisible Visible Around An Water treatment Plant'
+title: Making The Invisible Visible Around An Water treatment Plant
 caption: The project aimed initially to investigate how reliance on RO plants could be reduced at a state level.
-description: >
+description: |
   The team, with feedback from partners, decided to create a prototype that could highlight the potential adverse effects of extensive RO plant usage.
-date: '01-02-2019'
+date: 01-02-2019
 image:
   path: /assets/img/projects/ROplant.jpg
 sitemap: true
-categories: [pedagogy]
+categories:
+  - pedagogy
-tags: [Data Visualization, Environmental Impact]
+tags:
+  - data-visualization
+  - environmental-impact
+  - workshop-facilitation
+  - science-communication
 type: experimental
 ---